nextstrain/augur/docs/contribute/DEV_DOCS.md

 #### Overview

 We encourage keeping tests up to date and covered for **any** code contribution.
+Please add a note in your PR if you need help with adding tests.

 Tests consist of: